tadyatha om gate gate paragate parasamgate bodhi svaha

 Forgiveness does not mean condoning or justifying the harmful acts done by others.

-However the timing of redress is usually beyond any one individual's control, and the karmic system allows delayed paybacks - sometimes many lifetimes down the road.
+However, the timing of redress is usually beyond any one individual's control, an and the pre-incarnationally planned system allows delayed paybacks - sometimes many lifetimes down the road.

 Social Justice and Its Limits